arnab27-cloud/gitassessment/README.md

 # gitassessment
-Create a Github account, Create a git repository, Git clone to create a local copy on your local machine, Add a file to this repository, Create snapshot/snapshots of the local repository, Push the snapshots to the master branch
+Create a Github account.
+Create a git repository.
+Git clone to create a local copy on your local machine.
+Add a file to this repository.
+Create snapshot/snapshots of the local repository.
+Push the snapshots to the master branch